DrikDrik/sber-movqgan-project/README.md

 Here i use simple generative architectures: DDPM, WGAN with Self Attention and RealNVP.

-The repository contains piplines both for training and inference with an ability to load my chekpoint weights and fine-tune models if needed.
+The repository contains pipelines both for training and inference with an ability to load my chekpoint weights and fine-tune models if needed.
 All needed requirements located in requirements.txt